yhailu/GymApp/README.md

 # GymApp
-ios app for personal and commercial use - open source will be fress on app store.
+ios app for personal and commercial use - open source will be free on app store.

 "Seasons" go as follows categories such as bulking season, summer cutting season, and an inbetween.